 If possible, buy your sausages from your local butcher, and preferably one who makes their sausages, as they will be made on a regular basis and require less of the preservatives used in mass-produced ones.
 Buying your sausages locally means you have a better say in the quality, and can maybe request specific ingredients to your liking.

 As sausages are so versatile, there are many ways to cook them.
-Bake, barbecue dry–even poached–but whichever way you choose, cook them slowly.
-Should you cook them too fast, they will not only burst, the skin will burn before the middle is cooked.
+Bake, barbecue dry—even poached—but whichever way you choose, cook them slowly.
+Should you cook them too fast, they will not only burst, but the skin will also burn before the middle is cooked.

-Why Are Sausages Called Bangers?
+Why Sausages Are Called Bangers

 As mentioned above, when cooking sausages, they must be cooked slowly or they will burst or bang.
-Hence the name Bangers, the habit of sausages bursting with a bang when fried too quickly.
+Hence the name bangers, the habit of sausages bursting with a bang when fried too quickly.